The 5 kids handed Arsenal debuts by Unai Emery & how they’ve fared

 He made his first, and last, appearance for the Gunners against Blackpool in the League Cup in October 2018 and was released a few months later.

-The 23-year-old joined Eredivisie side FC Twente on a free transfer in 2019 and has established himself as a first-team regular.
+The 25-year-old joined Eredivisie side FC Twente on a free transfer in 2019 and has since established himself as a first-team regular, making almost 70 appearances for the club.
+He’s just joined Plymouth Argyle and it’ll be interesting to watch how he gets on in the Championship next season.

 Gilmour joined Arsenal’s academy at the age of six and made the first of two first-team appearances against Vorskla Poltava in November 2018.

-The Scottish midfielder agreed to mutually end his two-year contract with the Canaries in 2020 and is currently without a club.
+The midfielder was immediately sent on loan to Dutch outfit Telstar and then agreed to mutually end his two-year contract with the Canaries in 2020.

 “You sort of know that you’re not going to get a chance or that you’re not in a club’s plans, so you just need to be honest with yourself and say this isn’t going to be the club for me to have a career,” Gilmour told The Athletic in November 2020.